Man stabbed to death inside London pub

 A man has been stabbed to death inside a pub in west London.

-Officers were called to the venue on Uxbridge Road, Ealing, at just before midnight on Saturday.
+Officers were called to the Star & Scorpion pub on Uxbridge Road, Ealing, at just before midnight on Saturday.

 The victim, believed to be in his 50s, was pronounced dead at the scene.